flutter/website/src/development/packages-and-plugins/developing-packages.md

   see the Medium article by Harry Terkelsen,
   [How to Write a Flutter Web Plugin, Part 1][].

+**FFI Plugin packages**
+: A specialized Dart package that contains an API written in Dart code combined with one or more platform-specific implementations that use [Dart FFI][FFI].

 ## Developing Dart packages {#dart}

 The following instructions explain how to write a Flutter